fpapleux/raspi/README.md

 Note that these instructions work on my Macbook Pro running Mac OS X Mavericks.
 I haven't tested this on any other system.
 If you are using a different system and you would like to add to this, please let me know and I'll be glad to make room for your contribution.

-I'm also going to use commands assuming a directory structure similar to what I use.
-Obviously feel free to use a different one.

 1. Dowload the latest Raspbian build ZIP file from http://www.raspberrypi.org/downloads/

 2. Open your terminal (Found in Applications/Utilities) for the rest of the operations.
 I created a directory where my raspbian images live at ~/dev/raspi_os.
 You should CD into that directory.